 Education: Grade(s) Pre-K Students, Kindergarten, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, Teacher(s)/Educator(s), Adult Learners, Homeschool/Family , Learning Pod

-IMPORTANT: When selecting Program Delivery Mode, please select the mode that works best for your class and/or participants.
-Members must provide Southeast Arizona National Parks with the connection link.
-Please check your email for a confirmation from a ranger requesting a program link.
+IMPORTANT: Members must provide Southeast Arizona National Parks with the connection link for any videoconferencing platform other than Microsoft Teams.
+Please check your email for a confirmation from a ranger requesting it.

-Requesting dates at least two weeks in advance is appreciated!
+Requesting dates at least two weeks in advance is required.
 Also note, particularly if you are on the east coast, Arizona is on Mountain Standard Time year-round.
-We have availability most days from 8:00am - 4:00pm MST.
+We have availability most Mondays, Tuesdays, and Fridays from 8:00am - 4:00pm MST.

 Receive this program and